rprat-pro/MATools/README.md

 MATools::MATrace::stop("kernel_name");
 ```

-The `finalize` routine handles writing MATrace files.
-In an MPI context, all data are sent to the master process that writes the MATrace.txt file.
+The `finalize` routine is responsible for writing the MATrace files.
+In an MPI context, all the data is sent to the master process, which then writes the `MATrace.txt` text file.

 ### MATrace Options